 Flights arriving at EU airports | ✅ Covered |

-These laws also include airlines from Switzerland, Iceland, and Norway.
-This means if you’re flying with any airline to, from, or within Europe, you likely have these rights.
-It’s good to be aware of these laws – they exist to assist you if issues arise with your flight.
-They ensure you’re not abandoned when your trip arrangements don’t work out.
+These laws also apply to airlines from Norway, Switzerland, and Iceland.
+This means if you’re flying with any airline within, to, or from Europe, you likely have these rights.
+It’s helpful to know about these regulations – they exist to support you if something goes wrong with your flight.
+They make sure you’re not abandoned when your travel plans fall through.

 When You Are Not Entitled to Compensation

 Smartwings isn’t always responsible when flights are delayed or cancelled.
-Occasionally, things happen that the airline is powerless against, like really bad weather or unexpected problems.
+Occasionally, things happen that the airline is powerless against, like severe weather conditions or unexpected problems.

-For instance, if there’s unexpected severe weather, an urgent situation at the airport, or an air traffic control strike, Smartwings is not liable.
+For instance, if there’s unexpected severe weather, an airport emergency, or air traffic controllers go on strike, Smartwings isn’t responsible.
 These are called “extraordinary circumstances” that the airline can’t do anything about.

-When these situations occur, you likely won’t get any compensation.
-The airline is not considered to be doing anything wrong when these unexpected issues occur.
+When these events take place, you likely won’t get any compensation.
+The airline isn’t viewed as doing anything wrong when these unexpected issues occur.